 Timeline Task Description Phase I Assign a unique route number to all roads, primitive roads, and trails managed as open or limited for identification and navigation purposes.
 Formal route numbers will be used for all mapping, signing, and wayfinding purposes.
 Having a logical route numbering system supports management, public, and commercial uses.
 Phase I Publish a georeferenced online map of the TMA route network.
 Provide hard copy maps at the EIFO.
 Provides the public with an easy way to navigate the area and follow route management restrictions prior to signing.
 It can be printed or used as a mobile application.
-Phase I Work with staff, cooperating agencies, Boroughs, and volunteer organizations to develop an outreach and education program that informs the public of the new route management decisions, regulations, and the importance of staying on managed routes.
+Phase I Work with staff, cooperating agencies, and volunteer organizations to develop an outreach and education program that informs the public of the new route management, regulations, and the importance of staying on managed routes.
 Utilizing the public mailing list, local newspapers, social media, and local events are good avenues to present this information.
 This provides an early opportunity prior to signing and enforcing the route network.
 Phase II Secure funding for signing, monitoring, and rehabilitating the route network.
 Develop priorities for signing if it is anticipated to take multiple fiscal years.
 Seek partnerships with other organizations.
 See Section 4.5 Enforcement Component.
 Phase II Install signs in the travel network and monitor the condition and use of routes managed as closed to prioritize barriers or other means of prevention, if needed.
 Signage allows users an easy means of navigation and is the first step to enforcing the route management decisions.
 See Section 4.4.4 for guidance on recording data for installed signs.
 Phase II Take actions to restore closed/decommissioned routes that continue to have evidence of travel.
 Restoration of the closed/decommissioned routes will be achieved passively to avoid further disturbance and the introduction of non-native species.
 However, if monitoring shows that certain route segments are continuing to be used actions can be taken to prevent further travel and facilitate rehabilitation (e.g., rocks/barriers in extreme circumstances or "entering restoration area" signage).
 Phase II Monitor and maintain the route sign network.
 Replacement may be needed for signs that have been removed or destroyed.
+Phase III Restoration and rehabilitation of transportation linear disturbances and disturbed areas and any minor reroutes or realignments (on a case-by-case basis).
+See Section 5.1 Restoration and Rehabilitation.